tdkehoe/Using-Firebase-with-Angular-and-AngularFire/README.md

 ```

 Keep an eye on the browser.
 If the homepage crashes, go back and see what's wrong.

+Note the line with `initializeApp()`.
+This is the key to using Firebase and this line belongs in `app.module.ts`.
+It doesn't belong in your components or anywhere else.

 ## Inject `AngularFirestore` into Component Controller